 For many mothers breastfeeding is easy—baby is born, attaches to the breast on his own, milk flows and baby grows.
 However it is not so straightforward for some mothers.
 Problems can include baby not wanting to breastfeed, low milk supply, painful breastfeeding and more.
 Most problems can be prevented or overcome with a little prior knowledge and some skilled support.
-This article discusses how to get a good start to breastfeeding and should be read alongside Breastfeeding Tips for Newborns.
+This article discusses how to get a good start to breastfeeding and is a companion article to Breastfeeding Tips for Newborns.

 #1 Find out what to expect